Managing Director - Rail England

 Ian joined Story Contracting’s Plant Division in 2005 after working for 10 years in Plant and Civil Engineering.
-Ian moved over to the Contracting division in 2006, initially in a Commercial role, and held various management roles before becoming Director for the Rail Division (England) in 2017.
+Ian moved over to the Contracting division in 2006, initially in a Commercial role, and held various management roles before becoming Managing Director for the Rail Division (England) in 2019.
 Ian’s role is to ensure successful delivery of Network Rail’s Framework contracts in the LNW and LNE regions, specialising in PWay, Earthworks Structures, Property, Drainage and Line Side Civils works, as well as delivering non-framework projects and business growth.

 Martin joined Story Contracting in 2018 as Regional Operations Manager.
 His role involves leading the delivery and development of the company’s portfolio of works for key clients along the London to North West Route.
 Martin started his career at British Rail before moving to Tarmac/Carillion where he worked for 22 years – working up through the ranks from Site Engineer to Project Director across the rail, highways, civils and utilities divisions.

 “I have joined the business at a really exciting time, with lots of new work to deliver and win so it’s very busy, which is great when you’re new to an organisation.”